Connect with us

 Spenser A. Warren, University of California, San Diego

 News reports speculating about what the weapon could be abounded after Rep. Mike Turner, R-Ohio, chair of the House Intelligence Committee, released a cryptic but alarming statement on Feb.
 14, 2024, regarding the information, which he framed as a “serious national security threat.”
 Some sources suggested a nuclear weapon.
-Others a weapon that is nuclear-powered but not a nuclear warhead.
+Others suspect a weapon that is nuclear-powered but not a nuclear warhead.

-The White House confirmed the following day that the Russian system under is a space-based anti-satellite weapon and that if it were deployed, it would violate the 1967 Outer Space Treaty, which bans weapons of mass destruction in space.
+The White House confirmed the following day that the Russian system under development is a space-based anti-satellite weapon and that if it were deployed, it would violate the 1967 Outer Space Treaty, which bans weapons of mass destruction in space.
 The Kremlin responded by dismissing the reports as a “malicious fabrication.”

 While the exact weapon remains unknown to the public, the events raise the specter of nuclear weapons in space at a tense time.
 Relations between the United States and Russia are at their lowest in decades, and Russia is currently waging a war of aggression in Ukraine.

-As a scholar of nuclear strategy, I know the U.S. reports at a time when the nuclear world order is shifting significantly.
+As a scholar of nuclear strategy, I know the U.S. reports come at a time when the nuclear world order is shifting significantly.
 China and others are expanding and modernizing their arsenals.
 Iran is close to being able to produce a nuclear weapon.
 Other countries may eventually want their own nuclear weapons.

 At the same time, several countries are developing new weapons to attack targets in space.
 This list includes Russia, the U.S., China and India, although none currently field weapons in space.